 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm XP130 is notably smaller (27 percent) than the Canon SL1.
+It is noteworthy in this context that the XP130 is splash and dust-proof, while the SL1 does not feature any corresponding weather-sealing.
 More than that, the XP130 is water-proof up to 20m and can, thus, be used for underwater photography.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XP130 has a lens built in, whereas the SL1 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the SL1 and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the SL1 gets 380 shots out of its LP-E12 battery, while the XP130 can take 240 images on a single charge of its NP-45S power pack.
 The power pack in the XP130 can be charged via the USB port, which can be very convenient when travelling.